developmentseed/eoAPI/README.md

 This repository has current runtimes that are consistently updated with new functionality.

 The services can be deployed locally via docker with `docker-compose up`.
+The official runtimes can be launched with `docker-compose -f docker-compose.yml -f docker-compose.official.yml up stac-fastapi titiler-pgstac tipg`.

-Two IaC repositories are available:
+Two Infrastructure as Code (IaC) repositories are available:
 - [eoapi-cdk](https://github.com/developmentseed/eoapi-cdk): A set of AWS CDK constructs to deploy eoAPI services
 - [eoapi-k8s](https://github.com/developmentseed/eoapi-k8s): IaC and Helm charts for deploying eoAPI services on AWS and GCP